fbpx Skip to Content

 Whether you’re a law student, professional, or language lover, these idioms enrich your vocabulary.

 In this article, we’ll explore fascinating legal idioms.
 We’ll explain their meanings, origins, and uses.
-Dive into the world of legal idioms and discover the stories behind the phrases.
+Explore this world of legal idioms and discover the stories behind the phrases.

 1. Above the Law